 Any academic department planning to teach a course at a new off-campus instructional site should complete the UNT Form to Add an Off-Campus Site for Instruction.
 This form should also be used to reactivate a closed site.
 Offering instruction at a new off-site location requires approval within UNT before the class is added by the Registrar’s Office.

-To assist us in properly identifying each location, please include the following information on the form:
+To assist us in properly identifying each new offsite location, please include the following information on the form:

 - Full name of the building where instruction will be provided

 - List courses and programs to be taught at this location during the first academic year

 - The reason for the instruction at this site and whether there are plans to teach 25% or more of the program at the site